HeathDanni/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What problem does the context API help solve?
+    Context API is a state management system in which several components can access state regardless of their position on the tree.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+    Reducers is the logic that changes the state in the appliction, actions are how we call those functions in our aplication, and the store what we use to connect everything to the components in the application.

 3. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+  If we use redux, we will want to store our application state inside of reducers so all the components in the application can have access to them if needed.
+Component state is the state we use for just once component and is dealt with, usually by using {useState} inside an individual component.

 4. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+    Redux-thunk allows us to do things asynchronously while using Redux.
+When using thunk there will be more logic written inside the action-creators than usual.

 5. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+    While I can see why Redux could be helpful in keeping a very large application orginized, at this point my favorite state manangement system would have to be Conext API because it is very quick and easy to set up.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.